dKab/cv/resume.md

 **Nov-2014 - Nov-2015 Fullstack Developer at LightSoft Research (remote)**

-* Working as fullstack developer building a service that allows users to find and book best package tours
+* Working as a fullstack developer building a service that allows users to find and book the best package tours
-- Building TourmanagerPRO - app for automation of tour operator business proccesses.
+- Building TourmanagerPRO - app for automation of tour operator business processes.

 Technology stack:
  PHP 5 (Symfony Framework), PostgreSQL, AngularJS

 **Oct-2013 - Nov-2014 Fullstack Developer at web-studio LOGIKA**

-* Starting point in my career as a web-developer.
-I was building web sites on Wordpress platform and some other CMS.
+* Starting point in my career as a web developer.
+I was building e-commerce web sites with Wordpress and some other CMS.

 Technology stack:
-Vanila JavaScript, jQuery, PHP
+Vanilla JavaScript, jQuery, PHP

 # Education

 ## 2007-2012:
 **Nosov Magnitogorsk State Technical University**

-**Faculty**: Pover Engineering and Automated Systems Institute
+**Faculty**: Power Engineering and Automated Systems Institute

 **Specialty**: Industrial Power Supply